 Taos, New Mexico

-Minimalism meets Pueblo-style design at this downtown Taos property, which is slated to open later this year.
+Minimalism meets Pueblo-style design at this downtown Taos property, which is slated to open next year.
 We love the muted shade of pink shown in a model of one of the 50 guest rooms getting a full face lift.
 The renovation comes from the hospitality group that’s also behind the historic Casa Cody in Palm Springs, California.

 Palihouse Santa Barbara